Pompano is a delightful mild white fish that lends itself to any topping you might like to add to it, especially citrus.

 When I shop I find myself invariably looking for new items, something to peak my interest and to break the monotony.
 This week I happened upon Florida Pompano and decided to give it a try.

 As I continued shopping, I kept passing these beautiful Ruby Red Grapefruit.
 Although grapefruit has never been a favorite of mine, they seem to be calling to me.
 I kept walking past the display until I finally picked one up.
 As I held it my hands mesmerized at the perfection of this simple fruit, I could smell the fragrance of the grapefruit and as my senses went into overdrive, I smiled and continued shopping.

-As I looked over the weeks offerings I saw a gorgeous whole fish that I wasn’t familiar with.
-I had heard of Pompano, but had never tried it.
-As I watched the fish monger expertly clean the fish for me, I began thinking of how to prepare it and my beautiful ruby red grapefruit came to mind.
+As I looked at the week’s offerings I saw a gorgeous whole fish that I wasn’t familiar with.
+I had heard of Pompano but had never tried it.
+As I watched the fishmonger expertly clean the fish for me, I began thinking about how to prepare it and my beautiful ruby red grapefruit came to mind.

 I made a small salad to go with the Pompano using the remaining grapefruit segments, pistachio’s, red leaf lettuce and some gorgonzola crumbles.
 Simply drizzled with some extra virgin olive oil, it was a delicious accompaniment to the Pompano.

 If you’ve tried my Pompano recipe or any other recipe on askchefdennis.com please don’t forget to rate the recipe and let me know where you found it in the comments below, I love hearing from you!
 You can also FOLLOW ME on Instagram @chefdenniseats and @chefdennistravels, Twitter and Facebook.

 Florida Pompano with a Meyer Lemon - Grapefruit Sauce

 - 12-14 ounces pompano fillets

 - 1 ruby red grapefruit 1/2 peeled and separated 1/2 juiced

 - 2 tablespoons butter